bcgllc/s3-music-library/README.md

 .albums
 ```

-Returns a list of albums in your library, same as `._store.albumFormat`.
+Returns a list of albums in your library, equivalent to `._store.albumFormat`.

 ```
 .tracks
 ```

-Returns a list of tracks in your library, same as `._store.listFormat`.
+Returns a list of tracks in your library, equivalent to `._store.listFormat`.